pragnakalpdev59/ride-quality-csv-to-rdf/README.md

 ## Configuration

 Before getting started, ensure to configure the project settings in the `config.ini` files located in various directories.
-Adjust the file paths according to your requirements and obtain necessary API keys as instructed in the provided links.
+Adjust the file paths according to your requirements and obtain the necessary API keys as instructed in the provided links.

 If the `config.ini` file is not visible, check in `config/config.ini`.